The continuous transformation of energy throughout

 nature is the focus for the Altered Form

-Collection introduced by Milliken’s global floor covering division at HD Expo 2014.
+Collection, introduced by Milliken’s global floor covering division at HD Expo 2014.
 The award-winning collection was named Best of Year by Interior Design for the 2014 broadloom carpet category.

 Inspired by the first law of